-Combination temperature and humidity sensor which is powered by and communicates on the S-Bus.
+The S-Bus enthalpy control sensors are a combination temperature and humidity sensor which is powered by and communicates on the S-Bus.
 Up to three sensors may be configured with the W7220 economizer module.
-See page 36 for details.
+See page 35 for details.